karakun/karakun.github.io/_posts/2018-09-25-java11-release-event.md

   image: post
 ---

-Together with Oracle and [Heise](https://www.heise.de/developer/meldung/Jetzt-vormerken-Launch-Event-zu-Java-11-4168709.html) we will do a
+Together with Oracle and [Heise](https://www.heise.de/developer/meldung/Jetzt-vormerken-Launch-Event-zu-Java-11-4168709.html) we will do a Java 11 release event at September 25th, 2018.
-Java 11 release event at September 25th, 2018.
-The event will be live streamed and recorded at YouTube and you can watch it here:
+This event will be followed by Hendrik Ebbers and Michael Heinrichs.
+There will be a YouTube Live Stream from 6 pm UTC+2.
+We are looking forward to many viewers!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CUuCVHWeO-Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>